Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Memory care in Aberdeen is more expensive than other senior living options such as independent living or assisted living.
 However, it provides the specialized care needed for individuals with Alzheimer’s or other forms of dementia, which contributes to its higher cost.

-(888) 595-9864 SponsoredGolden Living Center - Groton Alc is a new Alzheimer’s and dementia care center with capacity of 49 senior citizens.
-Golden Living Center - Groton Alc includes services such as controlled access community, emergency pendant system and special colors to aid with memory.
-It is located at 1106 N Second Street, and can offer dementia and Alzheimer’s care to Groton, SD senior citizens.
+(888) 595-9864 SponsoredGolden Living Center - Groton Alc is a new dementia care center that has capacity of 49 older adults with dementia.
+Golden Living Center - Groton Alc provides services such as individual care plans, assistance with daily living and activities tailored to dementia.
+It is located at 1106 N Second Street, and can offer Alzheimer’s disease and dementia care to Groton, SD senior citizens.
 Golden Living Center - Groton Alc has a license in South Dakota to provide care, with license number 59293.

 (888) 595-9864 SponsoredIn Aberdeen, South Dakota, many families are exploring options for paying for memory care services, especially given the increasing need for these specialized services.
 Memory care is designed to support individuals with Alzheimer's, dementia, or other cognitive impairments, and often involves a higher level of care compared to standard assisted living.
 As families seek ways to finance this care, one of the first questions is whether Medicare will help cover the costs.